Ravenshoe: Queensland’s Highest Town and Nature Enthusiast’s Paradise

 • Via Gillies Highway: 117.4 kilometres, with a drive time of 1 hour and 49 minutes.

-Positioned atop the Great Dividing Range, Ravenshoe is perfectly situated between the lush rainforests of the Wet Tropics World Heritage Area to the east and the arid, open woodlands of the Gulf Savannah to the west.
-The area boasts natural wonders such as the awe-inspiring Millstream Falls and the serene Lake Koombooloomba.
+Atop the Great Dividing Range, Ravenshoe is perfectly situated between the lush rainforests of the Wet Tropics World Heritage Area to the east and the arid, open woodlands of the Gulf Savannah to the west.
+The area boasts natural wonders, such as the awe-inspiring Millstream Falls and the serene Lake Koombooloomba.

-Ravenshoe stands as the apex of the Misty Mountains walking tracks network, offering an exceptional location for wildlife enthusiasts.
-Here, you can encounter a diverse range of creatures, including the elusive platypus, a stunning array of possum species, over 340 bird species, and the iconic Lumholtz’s tree kangaroo among the 14 kangaroo species found in the region.
+Ravenshoe is the apex of the Misty Mountains walking tracks network, offering an exceptional location for wildlife enthusiasts.
+Here, you can encounter a diverse range of creatures, including the elusive platypus, a stunning array of possum species, over 340 bird species, and the iconic Lumholtz’s tree kangaroo, one of the 14 kangaroo species found in the region.

 Historically, Ravenshoe thrived on the timber industry, extracting precious resources from the surrounding forests.
 However, since 1987, when the government designated 900,000 hectares of nearby rainforest as a World Heritage site, the town’s primary industries have shifted towards tourism, beef, and dairy farming.